GaloisInc/pirate/README.md

 #### time_demo

 Trusted timestamping is the process of tracking the time that data was created or modified.
 A trusted timestamp generally identifies the data that timestamped (typically by a secure hash of the data), the time that the data was timestamped, and a digital signature or other evidence that the timestamp should be trusted.
 This is typically a digitial signature signed by a trusted third party, but could include additional evidence such as information needed to locate the timestamp in a blockchain ledger.
-The additional information could be used to provide alternate methods of establishing trust if the private key associated with the digital signature is lost.
+The additional information could be used to provide alternate methods of establishing trust if the private key associated with the digital signature is lost. ([more information](/demos/time_demo))

 ### device drivers